Are you considering hiring a project manager for your upcoming office build-out or renovation?

 Construction

-During the construction process, the project manager will act as your direct point of contact and manage all of the contractors and vendors on your behalf.
-In order to ensure that your project is delivered on time and on budget, the project manager will perform regular job site quality control inspections, conduct weekly owner-architect-contractor (OAC) project meetings, and give you scheduled progress updates.
-Additionally, the project manager will coordinate all vendor installations and punch list completion.
+Throughout the construction process, the project manager serves as your primary contact, overseeing contractors and vendors on your behalf.
+To ensure timely and cost-effective project delivery, the project manager conducts regular quality control inspections, facilitates weekly owner-architect-contractor (OAC) meetings, and provides scheduled progress updates.
+They also coordinate vendor installations and oversee punch list completion.

 Delivery